 The SUUNTO Ambit3 GPS watch provides accurate GPS, compass, barometer, weather, and altimeter reading with up to 100 meters of water resistance.
 With 200hrs of battery life on a full charge, this GPS also provides heart rate tracking and connectivity with smartphone devices.

 Via the Movescout App, this watch can sync your activities, calls, and other notifications to ensure that progress is always being tracked.
 The watch can be adjusted on the go for sharing photographs and updates about your trail ride.

-The watch is built for durability, and has a large face for optimal notification and location visibility.
+The watch is built for durability and has a large face for optimal notification and location visibility.
 The GPS tends to be quite accurate, and once paired with a smartphone notifications come in immediately.
 Additionally, as the compass is not GPS based, it can be used reliably at all times regardless of connectivity.

-It’s important to note that temperature reading feature on the watch sometimes provides a 5-10 degree higher reading than the actual temperature.
+It’s important to note that the temperature reading feature on the watch sometimes provides a 5-10 degree higher reading than the actual temperature.

 This product comes in two colors.

 - Up to 100 meters of water resistance